fiskmoz/discord-music-bot/README.md

 }
 ```

-For hosting in cloud etc use config vars:
+For hosting on heroku use following config vars (env variables):

 ```
 discordToken : "***",